 We are human inspiration.

 KCRW creates and curates a unique mix of content centered around music discovery, NPR news, cultural exploration and informed public affairs.
 KCRW is driven by the spirit of Los Angeles and delivers in innovative ways -- on the radio, digitally and in person -- to diverse, curious communities around the corner and around the world.
 A community service of Santa Monica College, KCRW can be found on the air in Los Angeles, Santa Barbara, Ventura, Mojave, Palm Springs, San Luis Obispo, Berlin, Germany, via the KCRW-developed smart phone app, and online at KCRW.com.

 World-renowned for its music programming, KCRW DJs are given one directive: “play what you love.”
 Many established and emerging artists have made their U.S. live performance debut on flagship music program Morning Becomes Eclectic hosted by music director Jason Bentley, including Beck, Adele, Massive Attack, Gotye, Sigur Ros, Edward Sharpe and the Magnetic Zeroes, Coldplay, among dozens of others.

 Over 20 years of audio and video in-studio performance archives are available on KCRW.com and through the KCRW Radio smartphone app.
 Listeners can also access music shows on-demand, as well as Eclectic24, KCRW's all music digital channel featuring original programming from the station's DJs back-to-back, 24 hours a day.
 KCRW also offers "Today's Top Tune," a free one-day exclusive downloadable song available daily.

 News & Culture

 KCRW creates culturally responsive programming that speaks to the nuanced interests and needs of the Southern California community.
-Over 100 weekly hours of original programming features nationally syndicated news and culture shows To The Point with Warren Olney (co-production with PRI), The Treatment with Elvis Mitchell, Bookworm with Michael Silverblatt, political week in review show Left, Right & Center, and The Business hosted by Kim Masters; in addition to Los Angeles-focused shows such as talk and public affairs program Which Way, L.A.? with Warren Olney, Good Food with Evan Kleiman, DnA: Design & Architecture with Frances Anderton, Art Talk with Edward Goldman and Hunter Dohojowska-Philp, among others.
+Over 100 weekly hours of original programming features nationally syndicated news and culture shows To The Point with Warren Olney (co-production with PRI), The Treatment with Elvis Mitchell, Bookworm with Michael Silverblatt, political week in review show Left, Right & Center, and The Business hosted by Kim Masters; in addition to Los Angeles-focused shows such as Press Play with Madeleine Brand, Good Food with Evan Kleiman, DnA: Design & Architecture with Frances Anderton, Art Talk with Edward Goldman and Hunter Dohojowska-Philp, among others.